Updated: Jun 8

-There is 3 key elements of what you should focus on when setting up goals.
+There are 3 key elements of what you should focus on when setting up goals.

 1. What do you want?

-First of all, WHAT do you want to achieve the next 12 months?
-When setting goals our best advice is to set them up in different categories of you life.
-For example Health/Economy/Private life/Personal development.
+First of all, WHAT do you want to achieve in the next 12 months?
+When setting goals our best advice is to set them up in different categories of your life.
+For example Health, Economy, Private life, Personal development.
 If you set goals in only one area of your life you might feel empty in other areas.
-For example, if you only put your focus on money and no focus on your health or relationships you might get rich, but how fun is it to be rich if it costed you your health and your relationships?
+For example, if you only put your focus on money and no focus on your health or relationships you might get rich, but how fun is it to be rich if it cost you your health and your relationships?
 Therefore, at least analyze all those areas in your life when deciding what goals to set.
 Maybe your relationships are great but you need to deal better with negative thoughts, then you should probably prioritize personal development for example.
 When you have identified WHAT you want you can start figuring out your WHY.